Rayon: History

-French scientist and industrialist Hilaire de Chardonnet (1838–1924) is known as the "Father of Rayon" for his early development and commercialization of nitrocellulose rayon, the first commercial semi-synthetic fiber.
+French scientist and industrialist Hilaire de Chardonnet (1838–1924) is known as the "father of rayon" for his early development and commercialization of nitrocellulose rayon, the first commercial semi-synthetic fiber.
 He patented his production process in 1885.
 Rayon was and still is also known by the name artificial silk.

 Swiss chemist Matthias Eduard Schweizer (1818–1860) discovered that cellulose dissolved in tetraamminecopper dihydroxide.
 Max Fremery and Johann Urban developed a method to produce carbon fibers for use in light bulbs in 1897.
 Improvement of cuprammonium rayon for textiles by J. P. Bemberg in 1904 made the artificial silk a product comparable to real silk.

 English chemist Charles Frederick Cross and his collaborators, Edward John Bevan and Clayton Beadle, patented their artificial silk in 1894.
 They named it "viscose" because its production involved the intermediacy of a highly viscous solution.
 Cross and Bevan took out British Patent No. 8,700, "Improvements in Dissolving Cellulose and Allied Compounds" in May, 1892.
 In 1893, they formed the Viscose Syndicate to grant licences and, in 1896, formed the British Viscoid Co.
 Ltd.

 The first commercial viscose rayon was produced by the UK company Courtaulds Fibres in November 1905.
 Courtaulds formed an American division, American Viscose (later known as Avtex Fibers), to produce their formulation in the US in 1910.
+For the next decade, American Viscose was the sole producer of rayon in the United States.

+By the 1920s, the United States was the largest producer of rayon in the world.
+By 1929, the US output of rayon was more than double that of Italy, the second largest producer.
+There were half a dozen US rayon companies, but American Viscose produced more than half of the total rayon output in the US.